Choi Jongcheon: The relationship between labor and art

-Being a labor poet, Choi Jongcheon’s poetry offer deep reflections about the relationship between labor and art.
-He is known for his ability to discern and describe artistry in the labor process and the sites in which these occur, and is often referred to as “a poet who bridges art and labor”.
+Being a labor poet, Choi Jongcheon's poetry offer deep reflections about the relationship between labor and art.
+He was known for his ability to discern and describe artistry in the labor process and the sites in which these occur, and was often referred to as "a poet who bridges art and labor".

 His first collection of poetry, Nunmuleun pureuda was published in 2002, sixteen years after his debut.
-In one of the poems in the collection, “Buran mueosinga (부란 무엇인가 What is Wealth?)”, Choi addresses the ways in which he is perceived as an anomaly for being a poetry-writing laborer, and criticizes the social reality that enforces the alienation of labor from culture.
+In one of the poems in the collection, "Buran mueosinga (부란 무엇인가 What is Wealth?)", Choi addressed the ways in which he was perceived as an anomaly for being a poetry-writing laborer, and criticizes the social reality that enforces the alienation of labor from culture.
 This critical stance continues in the 2007 collection Naeui bapgeureusi binnanda (나의 밥그릇이 빛난다 My Rice-bowl Shines) as he calls to task the falsehood or fabricated nature of symbols.
-In “Naneun sobidoenda (나는 소비된다 I am Consumed)” he exposes the vanity of those who make use of (and name-drop) the collected works of Hegel or Beethoven as empty symbols to be consumed.
+In "Naneun sobidoenda (나는 소비된다 I am Consumed)" he exposes the vanity of those who make use of (and name-drop) the collected works of Hegel or Beethoven as empty symbols to be consumed.

-Choi Jongcheon is relentless in his critique of the disparity between labor and art, which is not to say he dismisses or negates culture and the arts.
-True art as he sees it is only possible when the distance between labor and art is bridged, for it is, in the truest sense of liberated labor, itself labor.
+Choi Jongcheon was relentless in his critique of the disparity between labor and art, which is not to say he dismissed or negated culture and the arts.
+True art, as he saw it, is only possible when the distance between labor and art is bridged, for it is, in the truest sense of liberated labor, itself labor.